saturdaifever/PluginsParty/readme.md

 - [x] Refining Vicuna model instruction
 - [ ] Explain plugin invocation flow and backend support
 - [ ] OAuth Authentication support
+- [ ] Bring other LLMs to the party
 - [ ] Improve error handling with user feedback
 - [ ] List of working plugins with associated known-to-work prompts
 - [ ] Improve documentation
 - [ ] Implement unit tests and automated testing for plugins
 - [ ] Keep watching for Vicuna Openchat API server streaming support
 - [ ] Clean up/simplify plugins OpenAPI YAML to remove unnecessary information/details (would save tokens and allow LLM to focus better)
+- [ ] Allow for model-specific generic plugins-handling instructions

 ## Vicuna / StableVicuna

 It's amazing to see that quantized 13B parameter models (running locally on a 24GB GPU!) are able (most of the time) to properly construct the commands to invoke the plugins.
 (Models are pretty slow using a P6000, so testing wasn't that extensive; send 4090s in this direction!)

-These models are stubborn, not always following instructions properly, but they'll manage!
+These models are stubborn, not always following instructions properly (and at the same time really sensitive to the them), but they'll manage!

 Hints & notes:
 * Loading one plugin at a time or changing temperature might help.